MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-map-class.md

 ### <a name="remarks"></a>Açıklamalar

-Şablon parametresi için bir eşanlamlı türüdür `Alloc`.
+Tür, şablon parametresi `Alloc`için bir eş anlamlı.

 ### <a name="example"></a>Örnek